wallacepck/tp/docs/DeveloperGuide.md

 * Favors keyboard input over mouse-based interactions
 * Feels comfortable using command-line interface (CLI) applications

-**Value proposition**: Seamlessly stay connected with your Professors and Teaching Assistants—without the hassle.
+**Value Proposition**: A streamlined CLI desktop application that makes it easy for students to access and manage contact details for Professors and TAs—all in one place.

 ### User stories